 - Choose the mounting surface: This is another crucial step when installing a vent-free propane heater.
 First off, considering the inherent risks, the propane tanks must be located outside the garage.
 This means that the heater’s location will also be affected by the site you choose for the tank.
 Additionally, you want the unit far from you for safety reasons.
 For these reasons, most experts recommend the back wall of the garage as the ideal location for installing an unvented propane heater.

 - Mount the heater: Once you’ve determined the right heater size and mounting location, the installation process is easy.
-For wall-mounted heaters, all you have to do is screw the mounting brackets onto the selected wall (at the right height) and slip the heater into the bracket.
+For wall-mounted heaters, all you have to do to vent a garage heater through the wall is screw the mounting brackets onto the selected wall (at the right height) and slip the heater into the bracket.
 For standing heaters, simply place it on its legs at one of the corners of the back wall.
 Once you’re done, plug or hardwire the unit as appropriate, and you’re ready to start using it.

 Safety Tips when Using a Vent-Free Gas Heater

-Working with a ventless propane heater comes with a few safety risks.
+Working with a ventless propane heater comes with dangers.
 Consider the following tips to keep yourself and your family safe;

 - Ensure that the heater you’re buying has been thoroughly tested for performance and meets the standards set out in your state/country.